PythonCoder8/web-search/README.md

 The only library which isn't installed with Python 3 is googlesearch.

-To install this library do a `pip install google`.
+To install this library type `pip install google` into the command line/terminal.